Stanford International Bank: Regulatory investigation in the United States

 In February 2009, the US Securities and Exchange Commission (SEC) investigated the US operations of the Stanford Financial Group, including the bank.
 On 13 February Stanford was quoted saying "the bank remains a strong institution".

 On 17 February 2009, the SEC charged Allen Stanford, Pendergest-Holt and Davis with fraud in connection with the bank's US$8 billion certificate of deposit (CD) investment scheme that offered "improbable and unsubstantiated high interest rates".
 This led the federal government to freeze the assets of the bank and other Stanford entities.
 In addition, the bank placed a 60-day moratorium on early redemptions of its CDs.

 On 27 February 2009, Pendergest-Holt was arrested by federal agents in connection with the alleged fraud.
 On that day the SEC said that Stanford and his accomplices operated a "massive Ponzi scheme", misappropriated billions of investors' money and falsified the Stanford International Bank's records to hide their fraud.
 "Stanford International Bank's financial statements, including its investment income, are fictional," the SEC said.

+The former head of Antigua and Barbuda’s Financial Services Regulatory Commission (FSRC), Leroy King, also involved in the Allen Stanford Ponzi Scheme fraud, was charged by the US authorities.
+Extradited to the US in November 2019 and pleaded guilty to obstructing a proceeding before the SEC and to conspiracy to obstruct a Commission proceeding in United States, in February 2021 was sentenced to 10 years in prison.